Hidden beach in Sentosa

 Guided tours available

 If the promise of privacy and great views have you Googling the nearest route to Sentosa from home, here’s what you’ll need to know before you visit.
 The Siloso Beach Station is the last stop on the Sentosa Express, a monorail linking VivoCity to Sentosa Island.
-While a trip typically costs $4, the good news is that it’s free until 30th September 2022.
+A trip typically costs $4.

-While the beach is technically accessible to the public, the best way to get the full experience is via the guided intertidal tours, perfect for budding marine biologists and kids alike.
+While the beach is technically accessible to the public, the best way to get the full experience is via a guided intertidal walk, perfect for budding marine biologists and kids alike.
+It costs $96.39/pax and includes safety equipment like torchlights.
+Tour dates are released every 2 months on the Sentosa website.

 - Skyhelix Sentosa